 A Different Approach To Family Medicine

 Every New Brunswicker should have access to a family physician – even after hours.
-That’s why the New Brunswick Medical Society (NBMS) partnered with the provincial government to launch a new way of delivering family medicine in New Brunswick.
+That’s why the New Brunswick Medical Society (NBMS) partnered with the provincial government to launch a different way of delivering family medicine in New Brunswick.
 A voluntary program for physicians, Family Medicine New Brunswick (FMNB) brings the best of what is working well across Canada and around the world to New Brunswick and tailors it to reflect our unique needs.

 FMNB was developed by physicians in consultation with patients and other health-care professionals.
-This new approach is leading to improved patient access to care and enhanced chronic disease prevention – the most significant cost driver in health-care today.
+This different approach is leading to improved patient access to care and enhanced chronic disease prevention – the most significant cost driver in health-care today.
 The success of FMNB has the potential to strengthen the entire health-care system.

 - improving the recruitment of young family physicians;